Answers to frequently asked questions about the know error system

 Medical research, reports from respected news organizations and real-life cases document the existence of biopsy misidentification errors in the diagnostic testing cycle for cancer.
 Most recently, a 2013 study published in the American Journal of Clinical Pathology indicates that up to 3.5% of biopsies may be subject to undetected (occult) specimen transposition or contamination which could lead to a cancer diagnosis being assigned to the wrong patient.

 Can you describe the specific DNA testing method that you use and comment on the accuracy of the results?

 Our system uses DNA Specimen Provenance Assay (DSPA) to assign specimen identity when making the diagnosis of cancer and other histopathological conditions.
 A panel of 16 microsatellite Short Tandem Repeat (STR) markers that recognizes highly variable loci of human DNA is used in a PCR-based assay and analyzed by capillary gel electrophoresis.
 The 16 STR loci range from approximately 75 to 400 base pairs in length, and are highly polymorphic in the human population.
 The collective data from this panel results in a genetic profile, or “DNA fingerprint”, representing the individual.
 Our DSPA testing compares the profile from the malignant specimen(s) with that determined from DNA isolated from the patient’s reference sample (taken via cheek swab at the time of biopsy).

 What types of tissues do you accept?

-How long does it take to receive the final DNA report?
+How long does it take to receive the final Know Error DNA report?

-Turnaround time is 5 days for prostate tissue and 48 hours for breast tissue.
+Turn-around-time is 2-3 days for prostate tissue and 48 hours for breast tissue.
 Time frames vary for other tissue types that are not routinely tested at our lab.